Time to smile, America

 But that's not the only reason we think our nation should be celebrating now.
 Psychologically, much good can come from this rigorous midterm exercise.

 Many millions of Americans found a healthy, effective way to unleash their anger.
 They did it not by kicking the dog or punching a heavy bag at the gym, but by filling in tiny ovals with a No. 2 pencil.
-You could almost feel the stifling, muscle-clenching anxiety of a nation lift as election results rolled in Tuesday night and Wednesday.
+You could almost feel the stifling, muscle-clinching anxiety of a nation lift as election results rolled in Tuesday night and Wednesday.
 Candidates weren't the only ones sighing deeply with relief when it finally ended; our country blew off hurricane-force steam and now can settle in to getting important things done.

 For the past two years divergent philosophies have clashed in a political civil war, their energies expended on pounding one another under the almost unprecedented additional duress of a crippling recession.
 Now, with our leadership forced to better cooperate and a powerful nation more able to focus on solving problems we all have in common, optimism suddenly abounds.
 And an optimistic America is just what the world needs right now.